gmcgoldr/algorand-tut/docs/index.md

 {::nomarkdown}<center>{%- include svgs/blockchain.svg -%}</center>{:/}

-Blockchain technologies are protocols which facilitate distributed computing.
+Blockchain technologies are protocols which implement some form of distributed computing.
-They allow many nodes in a network to agree on some shared state (e.g. ledger), under some allowed state transition rules.
+They allow many nodes in a network to agree on some shared state (e.g. ledger), under some allowed set of transition rules.
 The rules could be part of the protocol (e.g. UTXO), or could be programs stored on the ledger (e.g. smart contracts).

-Proof-of-work technologies rely on proving that some computational work has been done, to give priority to whichever state has the most backing (in the form of work).
+For typical proof-of-work (PoW) protocols, proof that some computational work has been done is used to randomly select a leader node, which will send a new block of transactions to the network.
-This is used to decide which fork of the ledger is the correct one, and can be seen as a way to order transactions.
+Two (or more) nodes could propose different blocks at the same time, resulting in a fork of the ledger.
+The nodes agree that whichever version of the ledger has the most backing (computation work) is accepted as the correct one.

 > A fork occurs when, after some state X is confirmed, two new states Y and Y' are proposed which are both compatible with X,